-The Digital Ventures \$40M Facility bears interest at a rate of 8% per annum, accrued and capitalized quarterly, is unsecured and matures on May 30, 2023.
+The Digital Ventures \$40M Facility bears interest at a rate of 8% per annum, accrued and capitalized quarterly, is unsecured and matured on May 30, 2023.
+Effective June 1, 2023, the Digital Ventures \$40M Facility was amended to extend the maturity date to June 1, 2024.
+All other terms of the facility remain unchanged.

 The Digital Ventures \$1M Facility bears interest at a rate of 6% per annum, accrued and capitalized quarterly, is unsecured and matures on June 7, 2037.